Pilotwar81/Portfolio-website/README.md

 - 🌐 **HTML5** for structured content.
 - 🎨 **CSS3** for custom styling and responsiveness.
 - 🧪 **JavaScript** for interactivity and animations.
-- ✂️ **Optional Frameworks**: Easily integrate Bootstrap, TailwindCSS, or AOS for advanced styling.
+- ✂️ **Optional Frameworks**: Easily integrate Bootstrap for advanced styling.

 ---